A BRIEF HISTORY OF DERBY, DERBYSHIRE

 After 1945 Derby council built many more council houses.
 The largest council estate was built at Mackworth in the early 1950s.
 Many private houses were also built.
 In the 1980s a large estate of private houses was built between Chaddesden and Breadsall.

 An Industrial Museum opened in an old silk mill in 1974.
-In 1975 the Eagle Centre was built.
+The Eagle Centre was built in 1975.
 The same year Derby Playhouse Theatre opened.
 The Assembly Rooms in Derby opened in 1977.

-In 1976 Derby was twinned with the German city of Osnabruck and in 1977 Derby was made a city.
+In the late 20th century Derby continued to thrive.
+In 1976 Derby was twinned with the German city of Osnabruck.
+Then in 1977 Derby was made a city.

 A timeline of Derby